Six Healthy Ways to Navigate Disagreements with your Partner

 Though disagreements are a common part of life, less common are shared insights about how to navigate conflict in a healthy way.

-“The important thing to remember about having disagreements is that it is you and your partner against the problem, not you versus your partner,” says Tracey Lickfelt, Vice President of Outpatient and Engagement Services at Centerstone.
+“The important thing to remember about having disagreements is that it is you and your partner against the problem, not you versus your partner,” says Tracey Lickfelt, Vice President of

 No two couples are the same, but some of the more common situations they disagree about are finances, parenting styles, communication problems, and spending time together.
 These are normal everyday conflicts, but making sure they happen in a healthy way is the more difficult part.